kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~

 **Track Priority**:
-The priority of this track within the broadcast.
+The priority of this track within the *broadcast*.
 Note that this is slightly different than SUBSCRIBE, which is scoped to a session not broadcast.
-The publisher SHOULD transmit subscriptions with *lower* values first during congestion.
+The publisher SHOULD transmit subscriptions with *higher* values first during congestion.

 **Group Latest**:
 The latest group as currently known by the publisher.